Drug-impaired driving: Enforcement

-Varying DUID laws have been passed over the last 15 years in response to both increasing roles of drug driving in road tolls, and the fact prosecutors have found it difficult to prove that a driver was impaired from using a controlled substance.
+Varying DUID laws have been passed in response to both increasing roles of drug driving in road tolls, and the fact prosecutors have found it difficult to prove that a driver was impaired from using a controlled substance.
 Practical difficulties included the transient effects of some drugs wearing off before either police or doctors had a chance to assess many suspects for impairment, and also the expense of having to call expert forensic witnesses before courts to interpret results on a case by case basis.
-These laws can make their cases much easier to win if they only have to prove the presence of a controlled substance in the blood or urine, without a prescription.
+These laws can make their cases easier to win if they only have to prove the presence of a controlled substance in the blood or urine, without a prescription.
 The logic in zero tolerance jurisdictions is that the trade off of more efficient prosecutions of potentially impaired individuals is well worth the possible erroneous convictions of a lesser number of drivers who may not in fact be impaired, because the driver was already violating the law by using a controlled substance without a prescription.

 There is a tension with such an approach and enhanced road safety.
-Promoting zero drug use, as with alcohol prohibition, is not a realistic goal and Policing and Court resources are clearly best targeted at hazardous use.
+Promoting zero drug use, as with alcohol prohibition, is not a realistic goal and Policing and Court resources are best targeted at hazardous use.
 The most successful laws for reducing drink driving have sought to modify cultural norms and the target group's behaviour, separating impairment and driving.
 An approach that appears to be working most successfully to reduce drug driving, based on the Australian experience of matching public health guidelines, such as no driving for approximately 3 hours after cannabis use, with targeted legal intervention (the saliva test drug detection threshold).